Skip advert

 • Up to 912bhp

-Audi’s flagship electric car, the Audi e-tron GT, has gone under the knife for 2024, receiving a wide-sweeping set of visual, chassis and performance upgrades.
-The headline power figure of 912bhp will catch the attention of speed-junkies, but new battery tech means that range has seen a substantial improvement, too.
+Audi’s flagship electric car, the Audi e-tron GT, has gone under the knife for 2024, receiving a wide-sweeping set of visual, chassis and performance upgrades, as well as a loftier price tag.

 Advertisement - Article continues below